rcrdk/ddd-in-nodejs-mapping-domain/README.md

 # 🔎 Mapping a Domain Challenge
 [Jump to mapping 🖱️](#-mapping)

 I worked in this analysis during my latest studies on Node lessons with DDD at [Rocketseat](https://www.rocketseat.com.br).
 In this challenge I had to read a conversation between and Domain Expert and the Developer of application.
-The objective is to identify all entities and use cases fo this application based on below conversation:
+The objective is to identify all entities and use cases for this application based on below conversation:

 - 🧑🏼‍💻 **Dev:** Hey, thanks for the meeting.
 To begin with, which are the main functionalities would you like to this stock management system should have?